mmcdan01/CIS_454/README.md

 ```

-#Written by Matthew McDaniels and Gregory M.
+#Written by Matthew M. and Gregory M.